-Interested in learning more about our screening programs or partnerships?
+Interested in learning more about our precision prevention programs or partnerships?

 Please contact us at firstname.lastname@example.org

-Screening tests for CRC can improve disease prognosis by identifying early-stage CRC that is easier to treat and has a lower mortality rate than CRC detected after symptoms develop.
+Screening for colorectal cancer (CRC) can improve disease prognosis by identifying early-stage CRC that is easier to treat and has a lower mortality rate than CRC detected after symptoms develop.
 Screening can also prevent CRC by detecting and removing premalignant polyps before they progress to CRC.

-Studies indicate that colonoscopy, sigmoidoscopy, and both guaiac-based fecal occult blood testing (gFOBT) and fecal immunochemical tests are each associated with a decreased risk of CRC mortality.
-The effectiveness of multitargeted stool DNA testing is inferred because of better sensitivity for advanced adenomas and early CRC compared with occult blood testing.
-Abnormal results of initial noninvasive screening tests other than colonoscopy necessitate a colonoscopy to evaluate the abnormality.
+Studies indicate that coloscopy, sigmoidoscopy, and both guaiac-based fecal occult blood testing and fecal immunochemical tests are each associated with a decreased risk of CRC mortality.
+Abnormal results of initial noninvasive screening tests other than coloscopy necessitate a coloscopy to evaluate the abnormality.
 Most professional society guidelines and expert groups (US Preventive Services Task Force) recommend screening to be initiated at age 50 and continued until at least age 75 for average-risk adults.

-The program can be used in ordering the AnteCRC test.
-The program is suitable for women and men in age 40 – 75.
+The program includes the use of AnteCRC and is suitable for women and men between ages 40 – 75.